Kōdō: Material

 Other materials used are cinnamon bark (桂皮 keihi), chebulic myrobalan (诃子 kashi), clove (丁子 choji), ginger lily (sanna), lavender, licorice (甘草属　kanzō), patchouli (廣藿香 kakkō), spikenard (匙葉甘鬆 kansho), camomile, rhubarb (大黄 daioh), safflower (紅花 benibana), star anise (大茴香 dai uikyo) and other herbs.
 Shell fragrances (貝香 kaikō) and other animal-derived aromatic materials are also used.

 Raw materials such as agarwood are becoming increasingly rare due to the depletion of the wild resource.
 This has made prime material very expensive.
 For example, the cost of lower grade kyara is about 20,000 yen per gram.
 Top quality kyara costs over 40,000 yen per gram, or many times the equivalent weight of gold (as of late 2012).
 Though it can only be warmed and used once for a formal ceremony, it can be stored for hundreds of years.

 If the particular piece of incense wood has a history, the price can be even higher.
 The highest regarded wood, Ranjyatai (蘭奢待), dates back to at least the 10th century and is kyara wood from Laos or Vietnam, and was used by emperors and warlords for its fragrance.
 It is said to contain so much resin that it can be used many times over.
 The wood is kept at the Shōsōin treasury in Nara, which is under the administration of the Imperial Household.

 The high costs and difficulty in obtaining acceptable raw material is one of the reasons why kōdō is not as widely practiced or known compared to the art of flower arrangement or the tea ceremony.

 One of the oldest traditional incense companies in Japan is Baieido, founded in 1657 with roots going back to the Muromachi period.
 Other traditional and still operating companies include Kyukyodo (1663, Kyoto) and Shoyeido, founded in 1705.
 Nippon Kodo is also a major supplier of incense material.

 Types of incense

 Sasaki Dōyō (1306–1373), who was regarded as a paragon of elegance and luxury and the quintessential military aristocrat during Nanboku-chō period, owned many incense woods and named them.

 Shōgun Ashikaga Yoshimasa (1436–1490) himself appreciated precious scented woods and collected some or inherited them from Sasaki.
 In order to properly organise the large collection of incense wood, he appointed the experts of that time Sanjonishi Sanetaka, who became the founder of the Oie School, and Shino Soshin, the founder of the Shino School.
-They established a classifying system called rikkoku gomi, which means "six countries, five scents".
+They established a classifying system for agarwood called rikkoku gomi, which means "six countries, five scents".